Gassandrid/ewan.my/content/index.md

 # Hello!
 My name is Ewan

+You may or may not know me from [[San Francisco]] or Vermont.
+Or maybe you know me from some online work!
+Either way, welcome to my digital garden!

-I am a second year student at the [[University Of Vermont]] studying Computer Science.
-I have a big passion and desire to specialize in [[Computational Neuroscience]], [[Artificial Intelligence]], and [[Mathematics]].
-In addition I also enjoy a variety of other subtopics within Computer Science, such as embedded engineering and robotics.
+I’m a second-year Computer Science student at the [[University of Vermont]] with a growing passion for [[Computational Neuroscience]], [[Artificial Intelligence]], and [[Mathematics]].
+I love exploring how brains and machines overlap, and I’m also into tinkering with hardware—things like embedded systems, robotics, and anything that involves code meeting the physical world.

 ## Thoughts 🏡

-I have really been focusing on my **neuroscience** research right now, the brain is quite an interesting system!
+I have recently been finding peace by spending my time studying the biological side of **neuroscience**, the brain is quite an interesting system!

 I am really liking the german word *waldeinsamkeit*